 GLORIA MAKINO is a singing actress based in NYC and DC.
 Critically acclaimed as “the perfect woman,”

-she is the muse of composers, playwrights, and screenwriters alike, and has stage and screen characters created for and even named for her.
+she wrote and starred in the musical UNTURNING which she recorded with Broadway actors during lockdown.
 She performed across the country as Lane Chandra in TANGLES, a groundbreaking new musical about Alzheimer’s Disease with the New Theatre of Medicine, and is a frequent guest vocalist with the Manhattan Symphonie.
 She stars as Lena in the 2020 release feature film BARBARA.

 Also a writer, Gloria adapted the new musical UNTURNING from Thomas Hardy’s novel The Return of the Native.
 UNTURNING was presented at two festivals and a reading workshop series in NYC, as well as a reading in her native Baltimore.
 In 2018, UNTURNING was also performed in Times Square on Richard Rodgers' own piano.